Understand before you ask

 The course is delivered on-site at your agency in one-day or two-day format.
 Contact ASC through the Request Training form or by calling (914) 489-2330 to discuss scheduling, format choice, and case-type focus areas.

-Joseph R. Auriemma, Jr. served 24 years with the New York State Police, including 6.5 years in the Major Crimes Unit.
+Joseph R. Auriemma, Jr. served 24 years with the New York State Police.
+Two of those years were spent at the Ulster County Child Advocacy Center, where every interview involved a child victim, a survivor of abuse, or a witness to violence at an age that should never have included it.
+Six and a half years followed in the Major Crimes Unit, where victim and survivor interviews are at the center of every case that goes anywhere.
 He retired as a Senior Investigator supervising 5 investigators and 29 uniformed troopers.
-His career spanned thousands of interviews with crime victims, witnesses, and survivors of the most serious offenses in any agency’s caseload.
+His career spanned thousands of interviews with crime victims, witnesses, and survivors of the most serious offenses in any agency's caseload.

+Joe served as lead instructor at the New York State Police Academy for Investigative Interviewing, where the trauma-informed methodology now central to ASC was first refined into a teachable system.
+He contributed at the New York State Preparedness Training Center in Investigative Interviewing.
 The trauma-informed methodology he teaches was developed across thousands of those interviews, refined in the cases that hinged on getting it right, and grounded in the research that explains why what works in the field works neurobiologically.

 Certifications: IADLEST National Certified Instructor (INCI) · Certified Forensic Interviewer (CFI) · Certified Polygraph Examiner